 Smoking with MS is clearly a no-no. But the research on alcohol is a bit less clear.
 Studies haven’t found a link between drinking a reasonable amount of alcohol and MS. There’s even some evidence that alcohol might limit the bad effects of smoking.
 The reasons for that aren’t clear, and more study is needed.
 It’s possible it has something to do with the way alcohol affects your immune system.

 At least one study has shown that people who abuse alcohol are more likely to get MS. Abusing alcohol or drinking way too much has lots of health risks, whether you have MS or not.
-But as far as MS goes, there’s not research that says moderate drinking is an issue.
+The research into MS and moderate drinking is lacking.

 Moderate drinking means no more than two drinks a day for men and one for women.
 A drink is 12 ounces of beer, 5 ounces of wine, or 1½ ounces (a “shot”) of 80-proof distilled spirits or liquor such as gin, rum, vodka, or whiskey.